All Episodes

 Well, here we are.

-We there's this big giant swag going for Trump, and they're over there trying to figure out a hard way to come up with a broker convention and put in the candidate they they want instead.
+There's this big giant swallow going for Trump, and they're over there trying to figure out how to wait to come up with a broker convention and put in the candidate they want instead.

-Oh, oh, oh, so now the rhinos are joining the Democrats and trying to pick a candidate that the people exactly.
+So now the rhinos are joining the Democrats and trying to pick a candidate that the people.

 We know they used to say there was no difference between them.

-Now back to my case that we're too ignorant that we're not informed.
+Now, back to my point that we're too ignorant that we're not informed.

 I am very well informed, and yes, I am a conservative.